 How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

-The Canary Islands has introduced a new regulatory framework for Viviendas Vacacionales (VV) – vacation rental properties.
-These changes aim to balance tourism growth with the housing needs of local residents.
-Here are the seven key points you need to know to stay compliant.
+The Canary Islands has introduced a new regulatory framework for Viviendas Vacacionales (vacation rental properties).
+These changes aim to balance tourism growth with local housing needs.
+Here are seven key points to help you stay compliant with the new regulations.

 1. Greater Role for Local Councils